Huy-GV/BlogApp/README.md

 - [AWS Deployment](./RazorBlog.AwsInfrastructure/README.md)

 ### Features
-#### Blog Posting
 - Users can post blogs and write comments after creating an account
-- Users can upload basic information and view basic usage stats on their profile page

-#### Moderating Users and Posts
-- Administrators can assign/ remove Moderator role to/ from any user
+- Administrators can assign/remove Moderator role to/from any user
 - Moderators can hide blogs and comments, the final status of which will be decided by Administrators (either un-hidden or deleted)
-	- Posts deleted by Administrators will have their content changed to `Deleted by administrators` temporarily before being removed completely
+	- Posts deleted by Administrators will have their content changed to `Deleted by administrators` temporarily before being deleted
-- Administrators can create and lift bans on offending users.
+- Administrators can create and lift bans on offending users
-	- Temporary bans will be automatically lifted by a background service.
+	- Temporary bans are automatically lifted by a background service

-#### Different Image Stores
-- Images uploaded by the user can be stored in an AWS S3 Bucket or in the local file system
-	- To configure AWS S3, see the [Set Up AWS Image Storage](#set-up-aws-image-storage)
-	- Even when S3 is used, the application logo and default profile image is still stored locally in `wwwroot\images\readonly\`
-	- Enabling S3 to store images will not affect locally-stored ones
-    - Mixing both image stores may cause the deletion of user-uploaded images to fail

 ## Images
 ### Home Page